 Online Behavioral Targeting Lightbox Checklist

-If you’re planning to set up online behavioral targeting using personalized lightboxes then here are a few parameters you should make sure your lightbox of choice has to offer.
+If you’re planning to set up online behavioral targeting using personalized lightboxes then here are a few parameters to take note of.

 Current Page URL.